 Sharp is expected to announce a quarterly net loss around 100 billion yen ($1.27 billion), the Nikkei business daily said last month.

-The firm expects to end this fiscal year in the red after logging a record $4.7 billion net loss up to March 2012 as global sales of its LCD televisions slumped.
+The firm expects to end this professional cialis reviews fiscal year in the red after logging a is generic viagra as effective record $4.7 billion net loss up to how does viagra work yahoo March cialis 5mg coupon 2012 as global sales of its LCD televisions slumped.

-However, Sharp has expressed hope that increased efficiency and synergy with new Taiwanese partner Hon Hai Precision should help it return to operating profit of 20 billion yen in the year to March 2013.
+However, Sharp has expressed hope that increased efficiency and synergy with new Taiwanese partner Hon Hai Precision should help it return to operating profit of 20 billion yen counter effects of viagra in the year to March 2013.